We Sell Aloe Trees

 Quiver Trees

 Aloe dichotoma, commonly known as the Quiver Tree or Kokerboom, is a tall, branching species of aloe indigenous to the Northern Cape region of South Africa and parts of Namibia.
-It's recognized for its distinctive tall stem and smooth bark, which peels away in thin sheets, revealing a pale yellow-green underlayer.
-The leaves are long, sharp, and succulent, forming rosettes at the tips of branches.
+It’s recognized for its distinctive tall stem and smooth bark, which peels away in thin sheets to reveal a pale yellow-green underlayer.
+The leaves are long, sharp, and succulent, forming rosettes at the tips of the branches.

-The Quiver Tree gets its name from the San people's historical practice of hollowing out the tree's branches to use them as quivers for their arrows.
+The Quiver Tree gets its name from the San people’s historical practice of hollowing out its branches to use as quivers for their arrows.

-This tree is well-suited for arid environments and is adapted to handle harsh sunlight and drought conditions.
+This tree is well-suited to arid environments and is adapted to withstand harsh sunlight and drought conditions.
 Over the years, it has become a symbol of the Namib Desert.
-This extremely hardy tree can grow to the age of over 150 years and a height of up to 32 feet.
-Bright yellow flowers bloom during winter when the tree reaches 20 to 30 years old.
+This extremely hardy species can live for more than 150 years and grow up to 32 feet tall.
+Bright yellow flowers bloom during winter once the tree reaches 20 to 30 years of age.

 How to Care